decencyokobia/decencyokobia/README.md

 - 👋 Hi, I’m @decencyokobia
 - 👀 I’m interested in web / mobile development
-- 🌱 I’m currently learning html/css/JS/dart/flutter
+- 🌱 I’m currently learning html/css/JS/dart/flutter.
+As I try challenges, I will upload them and any suggestions are welcome.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I'm a dummy 🙈

 <!---
 decencyokobia/decencyokobia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.